nehagarg/hyp-despot-alpha-dev/README.md

 # HyP-DESPOT-Release

 The HyP-DESPOT package is developed based on [the DESPOT package](https://github.com/AdaCompNUS/despot).
 The API in HyP-DESPOT closely follows that in the DESPOT package.
-See [here](https://github.com/AdaCompNUS/despot/tree/API_redesign/doc) for a detailed documentations of the DESPOT package.
+See [here](https://github.com/AdaCompNUS/despot/tree/API_redesign/doc) for detailed documentations of the DESPOT package.

 The algorithm was initially published in our RSS paper: